HendersonAlec2212/consilium_staffing_scraper/README.md

         # combine with string to construct full link
         element_link_full = f'https://webscraper.io{element_link_partial}'

 Once visited, the scraping bot would collect all static information, then click two of four buttons that, when activated, changed the listed price of the currently viewed laptop.
-After clicking this button, I had the bot slice out the desired price for 256GB & 1024GB HDD/SSD laptops, then store the information into a dictionary before repeating with the next laptop in question.
+After clicking this button, I had the bot slice out the desired price for 256GB & 1024GB HDD/SSD laptops, then the information goes through some light transformations before it is stored into a dictionary.
+The loop then repeats with the next laptop in question.

 Once all of the information was collected, I used Pandas to construct a Dataframe from the list of dictionaries before utilizing pd.series.astype() method to change the scraped data from strings to float or integer as needed before saving as a CSV on local.

+# Odds and Ends:

+## Why the function for a small program?

+In line 50, I made a function for the sake of adjusting should the client want more laptop information.
+This wayI can return and change one number in line 74 then run the program for maximum ease and utility.

+    Line 50:
+    for i, laptop in enumerate(all_laptops[:num_laptops]):
+        #isolate the link
+        a_tag = laptop.find('a')
+        # extract the url from the onclick attribute, slice out the link
+        element_link_partial = a_tag['onclick'].split("'")[1]
+        # combine with string to construct full link
+        element_link_full = f'https://webscraper.io{element_link_partial}'
+        # add to list for later use
+        link_list.append(element_link_full)

+    return link_list

+        Line 74:
+        laptop_list = links_to_list(10)

+## Cleaning the Data during the Gathering/Extraction step:
+The data cleaning I performed was a simple mix of removing characters that would get in the way of further cleaning / aggregations.

+For example:
+The prices were float values, collected as strings, with '$' symbols in the mix.
+I removed the currency symbol and set the column as a float so that aggregations could be performed in other software, shoudl the CSV never make it back to Pandas.

+The Reviews was another matter of Data Type conversion.
+I made sure to convert these into integers before saving the final CSV.

+The laptops contained the names and colors in the same lines of the HTML code meaning that some have Colors in the name and some do not.
+To make future data cleaning simplier, I removed all of the commas so that the series elements could be split() and colors removed using a filter/replace logic if needed.
+Since this was the first step of the Data ETL process, I left data cleaning to a minimum.

 # Conclusion: